Knowledge is the best medicine and the first step to recovery!

 Medications

-- Prescription Medications: For more severe pain, doctors may prescribe stronger medications, such as opioids, antidepressants, and anticonvulsants.
+• Prescription Medications: For more severe pain, doctors may prescribe opioids, antidepressants, or anticonvulsants.

-- Anticonvulsants: Medications like gabapentin are effective for nerve-related pain and have fewer addiction risks.
+• Anticonvulsants (e.g., gabapentin) are used for nerve pain and have fewer addiction risks.

 Injections and Procedures